formkit/docs-content/guides/export-inputs.md

 import { floatingLabelTextInput } from '../src/inputs/floatingLabelTextInput'

 const config = defaultConfig({
   inputs: {
     floatingLabelTextInput
   }
 })

 createApp(App).use(plugin, config).mount('#app')
 ```

 </client-only>

-## Modifying schema to use floating labels.
+## Modifying schema

-Now we're going to modify the schema of `floatingLabelTextInput` to use floating
+Now we're going to modify the schema of `floatingLabelTextInput` to better support floating labels.
+In order to use a CSS selector like `:focus ~ label` our `<label>` tag needs to be placed after our `<input>` tag.
+With our schema already exported, this change is easy to make:
-labels.
-Let's start by moving the label section below the `textInput` schema
-section.

 <client-only>